hci-lab-um/heuristics-for-test-tool-design/Technique-Personas-and-Archetypes.md

 Heuristics [H03 to H12](README.md) help you add details to the characteristics of the personas, and understand their contexts.
 The [Quality Attributes](Qualityattributesv2) information will help you enrich the personas.

-Having got your personas or archtypes, you can build usage stories per persona, which can be [simple stories](https://www.interaction-design.org/literature/topics/user-stories) or [scenarios](https://www.interaction-design.org/literature/topics/user-scenarios) and you can build [empathy maps](https://xd.adobe.com/ideas/process/user-research/10-tips-develop-better-empathy-maps/).

 ## Rationale
 ### Research evidence
 We found that people testing are a much wider and more heterogenous group than meets stereotypes for IT workers.
 We found that tools often were designed for a more narrow and stereotypical group.